 About the Author

-Deb Wax describes herself as a “procrastinating perfectionist who is also introspective.”
-She is an avid photographer, ’70s music junkie, and writer.
+Deb describes herself as a procrastinating perfectionist who is also introspective.
+She is a writer, avid photographer, and ‘70s music junkie.
 Deb has written for several online publications, and her writings cover a hodgepodge of topics from the hot-button issues and cracker-barrel philosophy of today’s coffee culture to the Gordian Knot on the secular view of faith and religion.
-Deb previously wrote for Squidoo as the “70s Disco Queen Contributor,” before the website closed its Internet doors.

-Deb recently completed the 2016 Dogwood 52-Week Photography Challenge and is currently participating in the advanced challenge.
-She is a photo contributor on Shutterstock, and you can find a number of her photos, including her challenge pictures, on her blog: Introspective Pics @ https://introspectivepics.wordpress.com
+With regards to her photography, Deb recently completed the 2016 Dogwood 52-Week Photography Challenge and is currently participating in the group’s advanced challenge.
+Deb is a photo contributor on Shutterstock, and you can find a number of her photos, including her challenge pictures, on her blog: Sunday Artist

 Deb has been married for over twenty-five years and describes her existence as a Darby and June life.